amfestoy/urban-garbanzo/README.md

 # GIF search tool

-Small project to search for a gif using reach and hooks.
+Small project to search for a gif using React with Hooks.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).